fnurkodak/redblacktree/README.md

 Supported Commands
 ------------------
-- insert <name>        â€” Insert a node with the given name
+- insert <name>           Insert a node with the given name
-- delete <name>        â€” Delete a node by name
+- delete <name>           Delete a node by name
-- dfs                  â€” Perform depth-first search and assign timestamps
+- dfs                     Perform depth-first search and assign timestamps
-- query <d> <f>        â€” Return node with given discovery and finish time
+- query <d> <f>           Return node with given discovery and finish time
-- print-rbt            â€” Print the tree structure with node colors
+- print-rbt               Print the tree structure with node colors
-- quit                 â€” Exit the program
+- quit                    Exit the program

 Example:
     insert 10